-Under the Corresponding Deduction Approach, banks should deduct investments in the capital of other banks, financial institutions and insurance entities from the respective tier of their own capital.
-This means the deduction should be applied to the same component of capital for which the capital would qualify if it was issued by the bank itself.
+Under the corresponding deduction approach, banks will deduct investments in the capital of other banks, financial institutions and insurance entities from the respective tier of their own capital.
+This means the deduction will be applied to the same component of capital for which the capital will qualify if it was issued by the bank itself.

-If, under the corresponding deduction approach, a bank is required to make a deduction from a particular tier of capital and it does not have enough of that tier of capital to satisfy the deduction, the shortfall would be deducted from the next higher tier of capital (e.g. if a bank does not have enough additional tier-1 capital to satisfy the deduction, the shortfall will be deducted from common equity tier-1).
+If, under the corresponding deduction approach, a bank is required to make a deduction from a particular tier of capital and it does not have enough of that tier of capital to satisfy the deduction, the shortfall will be deducted from the next higher tier of capital (e.g. if a bank does not have enough additional tier-1 capital to satisfy the deduction, the shortfall will be deducted from CET1.

-Banks are required to make the following corresponding deductions:
+Banks will make the following corresponding deductions:

-2.4.9.1 Reciprocal crossholdings of capital designed to artificially inflate the capital position of banks should be deducted.
-For this purpose, a holding is considered to be a reciprocal crossholding if the investee entity has also invested in any type of bank's capital instrument which may necessarily not be the same instrument as the bank is holding.

-2.4.9.2 Investments in the capital of Banking, Financial & Insurance Entities (outside the scope of regulatory consolidation) where the bank does not own more than 10% of the issued common share capital of the entity:
+- 2.4.9.1 Reciprocal crossholdings of capital designed to artificially inflate the capital position of banks will be deducted.
+For this purpose, a holding is considered to be a reciprocal crossholding if the investee entity has also invested in any type of bank's capital instrument which may necessarily not be the same instrument as the bank is holding. - 2.4.9.2 Investments in the capital of Banking, Financial & Insurance Entities (outside the scope of regulatory consolidation): [where the bank does not own more than 10% of the issued common share capital of the entity]